-- an identity check (GOV.UK How to prove and verify someone's identity); - a standalone children's barred list check; - an enhanced DBS check (with children's barred list check) requested/certificate provided; - a prohibition from teaching check and GTCE check (where applicable); - a Section 128 check (for Management Committee and, in the case of Academies, management positions); - further checks on people living or working outside the UK.
-This would include recording checks for those EEA teacher sanctions and restrictions described in paragraph 13.3 above undertaken between 18/01/16 and 31/12/20 and any additional checks undertaken for those applying for teaching posts; - a check of professional qualifications, where required; and - a check to establish the person's right to work in the United Kingdom.
+- an identity check (GOV.UK How to prove and verify someone's identity); - a standalone Children's Barred List check; - an enhanced DBS check (with Children's Barred List check) requested/certificate provided; - a prohibition from teaching check (where applicable); - a Section 128 check (for all Governors (including Head teachers and any staff representatives and, in the case of Academies, management positions and Trustees); - further checks on people living or working outside the UK.
+This would include recording checks for those EEA teacher sanctions and restrictions described in paragraph 13.3 above undertaken between 18/01/16 and 31/12/20 and any additional checks undertaken for those applying for posts requiring them to teach; - a check of professional qualifications, where required; and - a check to establish the person's right to work in the United Kingdom.